 I’VE FILLED OUT THE APPLICATION, NOW WHAT?

-Email all Cherwell applications to [email protected] and [email protected] We will be in touch with you after the deadline to arrange short (10-15 minute) interviews over 8th week, and possibly the beginning of 9th.
-You will be assessed on your knowledge of your section, ideas for the next term, and your ability to manage the responsibility.
-This sounds scary, but don’t stress it, it’s quite informal!
+We will be in touch with you after the deadline to arrange short (10-15 minute) interviews over 8th week, and possibly the beginning of 9th.
+You will be assessed on your knowledge of your section, your ideas for next term, your response to sensitivity questions and your

 If you have any questions, don’t hesitate to email them to [email protected]

 MORE ABOUT THE SECTIONS

 News: News reporters are responsible for sourcing, researching and writing news stories, scouring the University and the town for the issues that matter.
 It’s a unique chance to discover the inner workings of Oxford life.
 It’s very easy to get involved in the News section, and you don’t need any prior experience (and you can still contribute to other sections of the paper too): just send an email to [email protected] and we’ll add you to a mailing list where you’ll be notified about our weekly open news meetings.
 You can also pitch ideas to the editor, to our news editors or via the Facebook page.
 News section editors and deputy section editors are responsible for coordinating the work of our news reporters, finding stories, proof-reading and laying in articles for print publication.
 It’s a unique chance to experience working in a real print newsroom.

 Comment: The Comment section has a well-respected tradition of printing cutting-edge opinion pieces from students on a range of Oxford and national issues.
 Our best debates and opinion pieces are read around the University and online, regularly attracting several thousand hits.
 If you’re passionate about a subject and want to share your views and spark debate, join us!